Peace of Constance: Terms

 The agreement confirmed the 1177 Treaty of Venice.
 The cities in the Kingdom of Italy retained several regalia of local jurisdiction over their territories and had the freedom to elect their own councils and to enact their own legislation, as well as to keep their Lombard League alliance.
 On the other hand, they were required to swear an oath of fealty to the Holy Roman Emperor and their consuls had to be invested directly by him.
 Imperial judges had the prerogative to judge appeals and some districts in Italy were placed under direct Imperial administration.
 The cities also retained civil and criminal jurisdiction while the appellate jurisdiction was in the imperial hands.
 The consuls were only allowed to render final verdicts in crimes that involve sums of less than twenty-five pounds of gold.
+Furthermore, the Italian municipalities agreed to pay the Empire an annual sum of 2,000 lire as taxes.

 A commentary about the agreement by Baldo degli Ubaldi published in his Commentaria in usus feudorum identified the capability attributed to the emperor to break aspects of it because his oath was considered temporary.
 However, there was no attempt to infringe the conditions of the compact on the part of the crown during the 67-year reign of the house of Hohenstaufen.

 The cities stopped fulfilling their obligations during the long struggle for the Imperial crown that followed the death of Frederick's son Emperor Henry VI in 1197, and the Peace of Constance was at the centre of the new conflict fought between the so-called second Lombard League and Emperor Frederick II between 1226 and 1250.
 It was celebrated for the rest of the Middle Ages and beyond as the only Imperial recognition of the autonomy of a large group of Italian cities.